Memory-Dependent FPK Equations for Nonlinear SDOF Oscillators Under Fractional Gaussian Noise Excitation: Numerical results

 The resulting from solutions of the memFPK equation are subsequently compared with the results obtained from $6\times10^6$ MCS samples.
-In terms of PDF level, Figure \ref{fig3-1} shows the comparison of the joint PDF surfaces and corresponding contour plots by both the memFPK and MCS methods at time points $t = 1, 2$, and 8 s.
-The comparisons of the transient marginal PDF of $X(t)$ and $V(t)$ under both linear and logarithmic coordinate scales are shown in Figure \ref{fig3-3}.
-Regarding statistical moments level, the first four statistical moments of $X(t)$ and $V(t)$, including mean, standard deviation, skewness, and kurtosis, obtained from two methods are illustrated in Figure \ref{fig3-5}.
+In terms of PDF level, Fig.~\ref{fig3-1} shows the comparison of the joint PDF surfaces and corresponding contour plots by both the memFPK and MCS methods at representative time instants $t =$ 1.0, 2.0, and 8.0 s.
+The comparisons of the transient marginal PDF of $X(t)$ and $V(t)$ under both linear and logarithmic coordinate scales are shown in Fig.~\ref{fig3-3}.
+Regarding statistical moments level, the first four statistical moments of $X(t)$ and $V(t)$, including mean, standard deviation, skewness, and kurtosis, obtained from two methods are illustrated in Fig.~\ref{fig3-5}.

-As shown in Figures \ref{fig3-1}-\ref{fig3-5}, the memFPK equation method effectively captures the nonlinear and bistable characteristics of the displacement $X(t)$ and velocity $V(t)$ of the Van der Pol oscillator, with results are in good agreement with the statistics of $6\times10^6$ MCS samples.
-Furthermore, it can be observed from Figures \ref{fig3-3} (b) and (d) that the memFPK method demonstrates high accuracy of the memFPK method in the tail regions of the PDF being as small as $10^{-5}$.